-The attorneys of Germain Law Group are dedicated assisting Florida policyholders obtain honest and fair insurance coverage.
+The attorneys of Germain Law Group, P.A. are dedicated assisting Florida policyholders obtain honest and fair insurance coverage.
 If your insurance company has acted in bad faith when handling your claim, it is important to consult an experienced Tampa insurance attorney.

-The experienced Tampa insurance attorneys of Germain Law Group represent clients in all insurance matters, including personal property insurance, residential or homeowners insurance, commercial insurance, and renters insurance.
+The experienced Tampa insurance attorneys of Germain Law Group, P.A. represent clients in all insurance matters, including personal property insurance, residential or homeowners insurance, commercial insurance, and renters insurance.

-Germain Law Group represents individuals throughout Florida, including Hillsborough, Pasco, Pinellas, Polk, Hernando, Citrus, Sumter Counties, and surrounding areas.
-Contact Germain Law Group at (813) 835-8888 or submit an online form for a confidential review of your case.
+Germain Law Group, P.A. represents individuals throughout Florida, including Hillsborough, Pasco, Pinellas, Polk, Hernando, Citrus, Sumter Counties, and surrounding areas.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form for a confidential review of your case.